rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     git push
     ```

 8. Back on Jenkins we should now see the pipeline is running.
-If you swap to the Blue Ocean view, you get a lovely graph of what it looks like in execution.
+If you swap to the Blue Ocean view by selecting it from the side menu, you get a lovely graph of what it looks like in execution.

     ![jenkins-blue-ocean](./images/jenkins-blue-ocean.png)